shritej1808/shritej1808/README.md

 ## Hi there 👋

 - 🌟 I’m currently working on Web Development
-- 📚 I’m currently learning RUST, PYTHON, JAVA, JavaScript
+- 📚 I’m currently learning PYTHON, JAVA, JavaScript,MERN
 - 🤝 I’m looking to collaborate on PYTHON Projects
 - 💬 Ask me about JAVA, PYTHON
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/shritej-kv-479b99276/)